Ground Turkey Sweet Potato Skillet (30-Minute Dinner!)

 Instructions

-- In a large, 10” skillet, heat 1 tablespoon olive oil over medium heat.
-Add the turkey, sprinkle with ½ teaspoon salt and garlic powder, stirring to break into small pieces.
+- Cook the Turkey: In a large 10” skillet, heat 1 tablespoon of the olive oil over medium heat.
+Add the turkey, sprinkle with ½ teaspoon of the salt and granulated garlic, stirring to break into small pieces.

 - Cook, stirring the ground turkey occasionally, until it’s browned and just cooked through, about 5-8 minutes.
 Remove from the pan and set aside.

-- While the sweet potatoes cook, make the sauce by whisking together the garlic clove, salt, chipotle peppers, honey, lime juice, avocado oil and pepper in a small bowl, or shaking together in a mason jar.
+- Make the Sauce: While the sweet potatoes cook, make the sauce by whisking together the garlic clove, salt, chipotle peppers, honey, lime juice, avocado oil and pepper in a small bowl, or shaking together in a mason jar.

-- When the sweet potatoes are cooked, uncover, and add the cooked turkey along with the spinach, and half the Chipotle Honey Sauce until the turkey is warmed through and the spinach is wilted, about 1 minute.
+- Bring it Together: When the sweet potatoes are cooked, uncover, and add the cooked turkey along with the spinach, and half the Chipotle Honey Sauce until the turkey is warmed through and the spinach is wilted, about 1 minute.

 - Turn off the heat and sprinkle on the cheese, allowing 2-3 minutes for it to melt.

-- Taste and add additional sauce if desired.
+- Taste and add with remaining sauce if desired.
 Serve as-is, or with any topping you like.

 The ground turkey sweet potato skillet was delish!!
 It looked so good!
 And it tasted so good.
 My husband and my 18 year old daughter loved it also!